Key Takeaways

 Every page should have one and only one H1 tag.
 This is the most important H tag on your page and it should contain the main keyword, preferably at the beginning.

-Check if your H1 tag is missing or if you maybe have more than one in which case you need to change one to H2 (or whichever tag makes more sense in the structure).
+Check if your H1 tag is missing or if you maybe have more than one, in which case you need to change one to an H2 (or whichever tag makes more sense in the structure).

 ✅ 9.2.5 Check for broken links